-The 2021 iPad Pro release date could land in March.
-If you’re interested in buying a new iPad Pro this year, there are some things you should do before the new model arrives.
+The 2021 iPad Pro release date looks like it will land soon.
+If you’re interested in buying a new iPad Pro, there are some things you should do before the new models arrive.

 If you’re in the market for a new tablet, Apple’s iPad Pro line should be somewhere on your list.
 And while the 2020 iPad Pro and 2018 iPad Pro models are excellent options, some of you might want to hang around to see what Apple’s got up its sleeve in 2021.